jhsu802701/tutorial-rails-omniauth/02-login_test.md

   config.omniauth :facebook, ENV['FACEBOOK_APP_ID'], ENV['FACEBOOK_APP_SECRET'], callback_url: 'http://localhost:3000/users/auth/facebook/callback'
   config.omniauth :github, ENV['GITHUB_APP_ID'], ENV['GITHUB_APP_SECRET'], callback_url: 'http://localhost:3000/users/auth/github/callback'
   config.omniauth :google_oauth2, ENV['GOOGLE_APP_ID'], ENV['GOOGLE_APP_SECRET'], callback_url: 'http://localhost:3000/users/auth/google/callback'
-  config.omniauth :twitter, ENV['TWITTER_APP_ID'], ENV['TWITTER_APP_SECRET'], callback_url: 'http://localhost:3000/users/auth/twitter/callback'
 ```
 * Enter the command "test1".
 In the screen output, you'll see that the Facebook test fails because no route matches "/v2.6/dialog/oauth", the GitHub test fails because no route matches "/login/oauth/authorize", the Google test fails because no route matches "/o/oauth2/auth" for the Google test, and the Twitter test fails with a code 400 (bad request).
 * Restart the local server, and then go to your local version of the app.
   * When you try to login with Facebook, you end up on a Facebook page with the error message "The parameter app_id is required".
   * When you try to login with GitHub, you end up on a GitHub page with the 404 (not found) error message.
   * When you try to login with Google, you end up on a Google page with a 400 error and messages telling you that you made an invalid request and are missing the client_id parameter.
-  * When you try to login with Twitter, you remain on your localhost with a 400 (bad request) error message.
 * In other words, you are missing the parameters required.
 For the development and production environments, you'll provide the parameters later.
 The next step is to address this issue in the test environment.

 ## config/environments/test.rb